atmguille/SecureBox-Client/readme.md

 ```

 ## Execution
-To run the program, you will need to use Python3 as the interpreter.
+To run the program, you will need to use Python3 as the interpreter (at least version 3.6).
 If you have already set it in the virtual environment, just run:
 ```bash
 python main.py
 ```